camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 '
 ```

-**Note for domain installation:** the annotation `kubernetes.io/tls-acme=true` will be [interpreted by cert-manager](https://cert-manager.io/docs/usage/ingress/) and automatically results in the creation of the required certificate request, easing the setup.

 <details>
 <summary>Understand how each component interacts with IRSA</summary>
 <summary>

 ##### Web Modeler

-Since Web Modeler RestAPI uses PostgreSQL, configure the `restapi` to use IRSA with Amazon Aurora PostgreSQL.
+As the Web Modeler REST API uses PostgreSQL, configure the `restapi` to use IRSA with Amazon Aurora PostgreSQL.
 Check the [Web Modeler database configuration](../../../../modeler/web-modeler/configuration/database.md#running-web-modeler-on-amazon-aurora-postgresql) for more details.
 Web Modeler already comes fitted with the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) within the Docker image.

 ##### Keycloak